Updated – March, 15th 2021

-The latest restrictive measures are highlighted below and are set to be reviewed again within a week.
+The descaling measures are highlighted below and are set to be reviewed again on April 9th.

-- Shops remain open with a capacity of 50%
+- Shops remain open with a capacity of 50%, also now including larger-scale premises

-We will endeavour to send out the latest Ibiza Covid-19 News Update next week when the current restriction has again been reviewed.
+We will endeavour to send out the latest Ibiza Covid-19 News Update when the current restrictions have again been reviewed.

 Updated – February 12th, 2021